Apparent magnitude: Measurement

 Precision measurement of magnitude (photometry) requires calibration of the photographic or (usually) electronic detection apparatus.
 This generally involves contemporaneous observation, under identical conditions, of standard stars whose magnitude using that spectral filter is accurately known.
 Moreover, as the amount of light actually received by a telescope is reduced due to transmission through the Earth's atmosphere, the airmasses of the target and calibration stars must be taken into account.
 Typically one would observe a few different stars of known magnitude which are sufficiently similar.
 Calibrator stars close in the sky to the target are favoured (to avoid large differences in the atmospheric paths).
 If those stars have somewhat different zenith angles (altitudes) then a correction factor as a function of airmass can be derived and applied to the airmass at the target's position.
 Such calibration obtains the brightness as would be observed from above the atmosphere, where apparent magnitude is defined.

-For those new to astronomy, Apparent Magnitude scales with the received power (as opposed to amplitude), so for astrophotography you can use the relative brightness measure to scale the exposure times between stars.
-Apparent magnitude also adds up (integrates) over the entire object, so it is focus independent.
-This needs to be taken into account when scaling exposure times for objects with significant apparent size, like the Sun, Moon and planets.
-For example, directly scaling the exposure time from the Moon to the Sun works, because they are approximately the same size in the sky, but scaling the exposure from the Moon to Saturn would result in an overexposure, if the image of Saturn takes up a smaller area on your sensor than the Moon did (at the same magnification or more generally f/#).
+The apparent magnitude scale in astronomy reflects the received power of stars and not their amplitude.
+Newcomers should consider using the relative brightness measure in astrophotography to adjust exposure times between stars.
+Apparent magnitude also integrates over the entire object, regardless of its focus, and this needs to be taken into account when scaling exposure times for objects with significant apparent size, like the Sun, Moon and planets.
+For example, directly scaling the exposure time from the Moon to the Sun works because they are approximately the same size in the sky.
+However, scaling the exposure from the Moon to Saturn would result in an overexposure if the image of Saturn takes up a smaller area on your sensor than the Moon did (at the same magnification, or more generally, f/#).